Ghana Free Zones Authority: Operation

 In order to promote investments and increased economic activity within the economy, free zones are places where businesses are taxed at extremely low rates or none at all.
 As a result of the establishment of free zones, products imported by businesses operating in them are generally considered to be outside of the customs territory and are therefore tax-exempt.
 Essentially, all transactions with Customs take place "outside jurisdiction" in Free Zones.
 The GFZA was established to facilitate the establishment of free zones in Ghana and to oversee activity inside those zones.
-By means of providing of extremely alluring benefits to free zone firms, the legislation governing the GFZA fosters an appealing atmosphere.
 In Ghana, businesses that are registered with the GFZA are subject to 1% income tax during the first ten (10) years of operation and 15% tax thereafter.

 A company operating in a free zone must export at least seventy percent (70%) of its annual output.
 Additionally, no more than 30% of total annual output may be sold to the local market.
 It must be emphasised that local market sales are subject to Ghanaian customs law and are consequently taxable.
 As long as they are not ecologically dangerous, a licensed free zone firm is allowed to create any kind of goods or services for export.

 To be eligible for licensing under the free zones programme, a firm needs to be recognised as a body corporate under the Companies Act 1963 (Act 179) or as a partnership under the Private Partnership Act 1962 (Act 152).